dashingsoft/pyarmor-webui/docs/server.md

-# PyArmor Server
+# Pyarmor Server

-This is a simple webserver for PyArmor WebUI.
+This is a simple webserver for Pyarmor WebUI.

 Start a web server on default port 9096 and open web browser: